vocdex/Architectures/LeNet5/Readme.md

 # LeNet5-MNIST-PyTorch

 #### The model file includes the original and a tuned version of the LeNet5.
+The dataset is MNIST.
 Feel free to comment/uncomment to choose the model type in your training
 ![image](https://user-images.githubusercontent.com/25716030/162345646-b13c9af0-bdb5-4ce7-9a62-c0834cba9e5f.png)
 ## Model architecture
 ```